 2d.
-Content of Mechanics Major (Y421) - major option
+Content of Mechanics a (Y411) - option

 2d.
-Content of N Acchanics Major (Y421) - major option In this major option, basic principles of forces and their moments, work and energy, impulse and momentum and centres of mass are used to model various situations, including: rigid bodies in equilibrium; particles moving under gravity, on a surface, in a circle, attached to Description In this major option, basic principles of forces and their moments, work and energy, impulse and momentum and centres of mass are used to model various situations, including: rigid bodies in equilibrium; particles moving under gravity, on a surface, in a circle, attached to springs; bodies colliding with direct or oblique impact.
-Assumed knowledge Learners are expected to know the content of A Level Mathematics and the Core Pure mandatory paper (Y420).
-The unshaded sections, labelled (a), can be co-taught with AS Further Mathematics.
-Assessment One examination paper Length of paper 2 hour 15 minutes Number of marks 120 Sections Section A will have between 25 and 35 marks and will comprise more straightforward questions.
-Section B will have between 85 and 95 marks and will comprise a mixture of more and less straightforward questions.
-Percentage of qualification This optional paper counts for 331⁄3% of the qualification OCR A Level Further Mathematics B (MEI) (H645).
+Content of N Iechanics a (Y411) - option In this option, basic principles of forces and their moments, work and energy, impulse and momentum and centres of mass are used to model various situations, including: rigid bodies in equilibrium; particles moving under gravity or on a surface; bodies colliding with direct Description In this option, basic principles of forces and their moments, work and energy, impulse and momentum and centres of mass are used to model various situations, including: rigid bodies in equilibrium; particles moving under gravity or on a surface; bodies colliding with direct impact.
+Assumed knowledge Learners are expected to know the content of AS Level Mathematics and the Core Pure mandatory paper (Y410).
+Some concepts overlap with A Level Mathematics content not in AS Level Mathematics; these are labelled + .
+Assessment Length of paper Number of marks Sections One examination paper 1 hour 15 minutes 60 The examination paper will not have sections.
+Percentage of qualification This optional paper counts for 33 / 3 % of the qualification OCR AS Level Further Mathematics B (MEI) (H635).
 Use of calculator and other technology See Section 2b for details about the use of calculators.
 Overarching Themes The Overarching Themes (see Section 2b) apply.
 Mechanics is about modelling the real world, so knowledge of the real world appropriate to a learner on this course will be assumed.
-Examination questions may include, for example, asking learners to suggest an explanation for a discrepancy between the results of a simple class experiment and the theoretical answer they have obtained; learners are expected to comment sensibly about the modelling assumptions in their answer.
-Relationship with other papers The unshaded sections of this content, labelled (a), comprise the same content as Mechanics Minor (Y431).
-Learners may not enter for Y421 and Y431 in the same examination series.
-The unshaded sections of this content, labelled (a), comprise the same content as Mechanics a (Y411) in the qualification OCR AS Further Mathematics B (MEI) (H635).
-The shaded sections of this content, labelled (b), comprise the same content as Mechanics b (Y415) in the qualification OCR AS Further Mathematics B (MEI) (H635).
-Other notes The acceleration due to gravity is denoted by $g$ m s -2 .
+Examination questions may include, for example, asking learners to suggest an explanation for a discrepancy between the results of a class experiment and the theoretical answer they have obtained; learners are expected to comment sensibly about the modelling assumptions in their answer.
+Relationship with other papers This option comprises the same content as Mechanics Minor (Y431) and the same content as the sections labelled (a) in Mechanics Major (Y421) in the qualification OCR A Level Further Mathematics B (MEI) (H645).
+Other notes The acceleration due to gravity is denoted by $g \text{ ms}^{-2}$ .
 Unless otherwise instructed, when a numerical value is needed, learners should use $g = 9.8$ .
 When making calculations within a model, learners are advised to use exact numbers (e.g. fractions or surds) where possible.
 When interpreting solutions in a practical context, rounding to an appropriate degree of accuracy is expected. † refers to content which overlaps or depends on non-AS content from A Level Mathematics.

-Mechanics Major (Y421) Contents
+Mechanics a (Y411) Contents

-N WWW.
-MYNAMIS Mechanics Major (Y421) Contents nout the specification for this optional paper, the unshaded sections, labelled (a), are content items which are in both Mechanics Minor and - nout the specification for this optional paper, the unshaded sections, labelled (a), are content items which are in both Mechanics Minor and aded content, labelled (b), is in Mechanics Major only.
-Dimensional analysis (a) The dimensions of quantities are analysed in terms of mass, length and time; this allows checking of results and prediction of suitable models in some cases.
-Forces (a) Work on the vector treatment of forces and friction is extended to consider the equilibrium of a particle and of a rigid body.
-Work, energy and power (a) Consideration of kinetic energy, gravitational potential energy and the work done by a force leading to situations which can be modelled using the work-energy principle or conservation of energy.
+Mechanics a (Y411) Contents Dimensional The dimensions of quantities are analysed in terms of mass, length and time; this allows checking of results and prediction of suitable models analysis Forces in some cases.
+Work on the vector treatment of forces and friction is extended to consider the equilibrium of a particle and of a rigid body.
+Work, energy and power Consideration of kinetic energy, gravitational potential energy and the work done by a force leading to situations which can be modelled using the work-energy principle or conservation of energy.
 Power is introduced.
-Momentum and impulse (a) Conservation of linear momentum and Newton's experimental law are used to model situations involving direct impact collisions.
+Momentum and impulse Conservation of linear momentum and Newton's experimental law are used to model situations involving direct impact collisions.
 Mechanical energy lost in a collision is calculated.
-Momentum and impulse (b) The work on collisions is extended to oblique impact.
-Circular motion (b) Circular motion with uniform and non-uniform speed is modelled using Newton's laws in the radial and tangential directions and using energy principles.
-Hooke's Law (b) The motion of a particle attached to a spring or string is modelled using forces and energy conservation.
-Centre of mass (a) The centres of mass of systems of particles and some given shapes are used in situations involving equilibrium of a rigid body.
-Centre of mass (b) The work on centre of mass is extended, using calculus, to include more general laminas and bodies formed by rotating a region about an axis.
-Vectors and variable forces (b) Calculus is applied to situations in more than 1 dimension with constant and non-constant acceleration.
-Situations involving projectile motion are modelled, including motion up an inclined plane.
-Differential equation models are considered, including the special case of simple harmonic motion.
+Centre of mass The centre of mass of systems of particles and some given shapes are used in situations involving equilibrium of a rigid body.